Norm of the no-boundary state

 For quantum field theory in this fixed spacetime, the analogue of the no-boundary state prepared by a Euclidean cap is the Bunch-Davies state.
 In that context the norm at late time is, by unitarity, equal to the norm at zero Lorentzian time, where it is given by the sphere partition function.
 That in turn is also equal to the thermal partition function for the field theory in the static patch of de Sitter at the Hawking temperature of the cosmological horizon.
 We review these results briefly in the next Section.

 Is there a similar story in gravity?
 By perturbative unitarity we might think that the late-time norm (or, at least, the contribution from a single universe with a spatial sphere) is equal to the sphere partition function of gravity, as for field theory.
 Gibbons and Hawking~\cite{Gibbons:1976ue} conjectured that in a theory of gravity the sphere partition function likewise gives a thermal partition function, but in the absence of a well-defined energy they proposed that it simply counts an entropy.
-A modern interpretation of their proposal is that the sphere partition function counts the dimension of the Hilbert space of states in the static patch, and that this dimension is the exponential of the cosmological horizon entropy.
+A modern interpretation of their proposal is that the sphere partition function counts the dimension of the Hilbert space of states in the static patch (or perhaps $i$ times the dimension~\cite{Maldacena:2024spf}), and that this dimension is the exponential of the cosmological horizon entropy.
 See Fig.~\ref{fig:conceptual}.
 That proposal holds at tree level, however it cannot be correct quantum mechanically.
 The issue is that the sphere partition function of gravity has a phase at one loop except in $d \equiv 2\,\,(\text{mod}\,\,4)$ dimensions, as found by Polchinski~\cite{Polchinski:1988ua}.
 For example, the sphere partition function is imaginary in odd dimensions and negative in four, and thus betrays a state counting interpretation.